Adhithi-co-uk/react-components/README.md

 # React JS Components (Typescript based)

 This project will grow with many ready use Typescript based react js components in future.
 Currently available components.
+Watch and Star it to get to know when new components are available.

 1. Icon Picker Component (Example implmentation at src/IconPickerExample.tsx)